xiaoxianyu-office/mm/Mobs/Mobs/Unstable-Entity-Types.md

 ### All passive animals
 Could get aggroed by other entities.

+### All breedable animals
+They can usually be fed by some item and, subsequently, try to breed.
+This can be handled by intercepting the event [~onBreed](Skills/Triggers#onbreed) (and then either cancelling it or some other mechanic) or completely prevented by using the [Age](Mobs/Options#age) option

 ### Most bosses
 Have an hardcoded ai or some other hardcoded features.